Abhinav2467/OCR-text-convertor/README.md

     * Grayscale Conversion
     * Binarization (Thresholding)
     * Noise Removal
-* **Multi-Language Support**: Can recognize text in multiple languages (e.g., English, Hindi, Malyalam, more can be enabled with minimal change to a part of code).
+* **Multi-Language Support**: Can recognize text in multiple languages (e.g., English, Hindi, Malayalam, more can be enabled with minimal change to a part of code).
 * **User-Friendly Interface**: A simple and intuitive GUI built with JavaFX.
 * **Real-time Output**: Displays the converted text directly in the application.